Petrolink/Data-Quality/src/Runner/README.md

 **calcOverallDQ(dataframe, hourly, hour, testing)**

 ## Running Unit Tests
 This runner has a Unittest that contains unittesting suites for every function in the runner and the imported dq_dimensions module.
 These unittests can be run to debug any issues you may have when using the runner within an avg of 2 minutes.
-Any issues that are encountered that are not discovered by the unitests should be submitted to developers to be resolved.
+Any issues that are encountered that are not discaovered by the unitests should be submitted to developers to be resolved.

 ### How to Run UnitTest
 1. Download the dq_unittest.py file